Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Features Extraction

 \section{Features Extraction}

 In the stress-speech dataset, each BBAP utterance takes 3-5 sec.
 Since, during SMC assessment, the existing speech science studies evaluate complete utterances, to be consistent, this paper detects \textit{CWS} vs. \textit{CWNS} speech from $5$ sec windows.
-During stress-speech dataset evaluation, each 5 sec window comprises one BBAP utterance.
-Since narrative-speech is spontaneous, we segmented the 12 min experimental session (section \ref{Dataset-procedure}) into 5 sec windows, eliminated all silent windows and windows containing stuttering/speech-disfluency events, and evaluated the rest.
-From the stress-speech dataset, a total of $1117$ non-overlapping $5$ sec windows ($581$ from CWS and $596$ from CWNS), and from the narrative-speech dataset, $3771$ non-overlapping $5$ sec windows ($1648$ from CWS and $2123$ from CWNS) were extracted.
-Each of the $5$ sec speech and physiological signal was divided into $19$ segments with $500$ ms duration and $250$ ms overlap, and physiological (section \ref{physio-features}) and acoustic (section \ref{acustic-features}) features are extracted from the $500$ ms segments.
+From the \textit{stress-speech} and \textit{narrative-speech} datasets, a total of $1177$ ($581$ \textit{CWS} and $596$ \textit{CWNS}), and $3771$ ($1648$ \textit{CWS} and $2123$ \textit{CWNS}) non-overlapping $5$ sec windows were extracted.
+Each of the $5$ sec speech and physiological signals was divided into $19$ segments with $500$ ms duration and $250$ ms overlap, and physiological and acoustic features were extracted from the $500$ ms segments.